 4. The commission may address lost revenues solely or in part, directly or indirectly, with a performance incentive mechanism through a utility incentive component of DSIM.

+(I) Any utility throughput disincentive component of DSIM shall be based on energy or demand savings from utility demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and will be determined by the deemed energy or demand savings in the TRM effective for the DSIM.

+1. The commission shall order any utility throughput disincentive component of a DSIM simultaneously with the programs approved in accordance with 4 CSR 240-20.094 Demand-Side Portfolio.

+2. In a utility’s filing for demand-side program approval in which a utility throughput disincentive component of a DSIM is considered, there is no requirement for any implicit or explicit utility throughput disincentive component of a DSIM or for a particular form of a throughput disincentive component of a DSIM.

-5. Any explicit utility lost revenue component of a DSIM shall be implemented on a retrospective basis and all energy and demand savings to determine a DSIM utility lost revenue requirement must be measured and verified through EM&V prior to recovery.
+3. Any explicit utility throughput disincentive component of a DSIM shall be implemented on a prospective basis.

 Utility Stakeholders: New language proposed to ensure recovery of throughput disincentive.
 Opposed by Public Council and Division of Energy on the grounds of prospective recovery.

 Response:

-(H) Any utility incentive component of a DSIM shall be based on the performance of demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and shall include a methodology for determining the utility’s portion of annual net shared benefits achieved and documented through EM&V reports for approved demand-side programs.
-Each utility incentive component of a DSIM shall define the relationship between the utility’s portion of annual net shared benefits achieved and documented through EM&V reports, annual energy savings achieved and documented through EM&V reports as a percentage of annual energy savings targets, and annual demand savings achieved and documented through EM&V reports as a percentage of annual demand savings targets.
+(I) Any utility incentive component of a DSIM shall be based on the performance of demand-side programs approved by the commission in accordance with 4 CSR 240-20.094 Demand-Side Programs and shall include a methodology for determining the utility’s portion of net shared benefits achieved and documented through measurement and verification for approved demand-side programs.
+Each utility incentive component of a DSIM shall define the relationship between the utility’s portion of net shared benefits achieved and documented through measurement and verification , annual energy savings achieved and documented through measurement and verification reports as a percentage of energy savings targets, or demand savings achieved and documented through measurement and verification as a percentage of demand savings targets.

-1. Annual energy and demand savings targets approved by the commission for use in the utility incentive component of a DSIM are not necessarily the same as the incremental annual energy and demand savings goals and cumulative annual energy and demand savings goals specified in 4 CSR 240-20.094(2).
+1. Energy and demand savings targets approved by the commission for use in the utility incentive component of a DSIM are not necessarily the same as the incremental energy and demand savings goals and cumulative energy and demand savings goals specified in 4 CSR 240-20.094(2).

 2. The commission shall order any utility incentive component of a DSIM simultaneously with the programs approved in accordance with 4 CSR 240-20.094 Demand-Side Programs.